Creating a VM from a public Linux image

 primaryV4AddressSpec

-To add multiple network interfaces to a VM, provide an array with the required number of objects containing network interface settings in the
+To add multiple network interfaces to your VM, provide an array with the required number of objects containing network interface settings in the

 networkInterfaceSpecs